-During the November 1999 flooding event, the lake reached the highest recorded lake level of RL 312.78 m and remained at levels greater than RL 312 m for around 8 days.
+During the November 1999 flooding event, the lake reached the highest recorded lake level of 312.78 masl and remained at levels greater than 312 masl for around 8 days.

 Frequency analysis of Lake Whakatipu levels has been completed by Mohssen (2021), based on a nearly 100-year record of lake levels (continuously monitored since 1962), and daily observations from 1924-1962, plus observations of historical levels in earlier flooding events, such as those occurring in 1878 and 1919 (Table 5-3).